quii/learn-go-with-tests/command-line.md

 ### Walking skeleton

-Before we get stuck in to writing tests, let's add a new application that our project will build.
+Before we get stuck into writing tests, let's add a new application that our project will build.
 Create another directory inside `cmd` called `cli` (command line interface) and add a `main.go` with the following

 ```go
 package main